top of page

 I am indeed grateful to have your audience once again.

 I shall get straight to the point.
 Because I am nothing if not precise.
-In fact, that is exactly why the admiralty selected me for the most important voyage of the 18th century - because I was meticulous in the extreme - which you can see from the detail of my maps and in the way I ran my ship.
+In fact, that is exactly why the admiralty selected me for the most important voyage of the 18th century – because I was meticulous in the extreme – which you can see from the detail of my maps and in the way I ran my ship, making sure my men were without scurvy (and also without rum – despite the navy supplying rations of the stuff to every seaman).

-And for my efforts I have been given the great honour of being immortalised in statue all throughout the empire.
-You’ll see that this one is now sporting a faint red x.
+For my efforts I have been given the great honour of being immortalised in statue all throughout the empire.
+You’ll see that this one is now sporting a faint red ‘x’.
 I can’t tell you how it irks me - both because I am tidy by nature (I made my crew scrub the decks with vinegar daily to protect from germs) and because I feel I have been unfairly coloured as the villain of colonisation.